leondoes/productgrid/README.md

 TODO for now:

-- Logo, when SVG was taken, it was shows as huge 1000px by 1000px image.
-Borrow the styling from productImage CSS, we fixed this with some properties.
-The height + width + some other properties

 - Homepage
   - Add an AD to the homepage, container with img <a> for link, button, changes on resize, flexbox, div with text